GRAPHISOFT/archicad-api-devkit/README.md

 ## License

-This API documentation is licensed under the MIT License.
+Content of this repository (the Development Kit and the API documentation) is licensed under the Graphisoft Software License Agreement.
 See the [LICENSE](LICENSE) file for details.